Environmental Environmentally friendly products and technologies

 • Separation membranes

-Gas separation membranes containing polyimide hollow fibers enable the efficient extracting of specific gases from mixtures.
+Gas separation membranes containing polyimide hollow fibers enable the efficient separation of specific gases from mixtures, contributing to the transition from fossil fuels and reducing usage amounts.

 Reason for selection